New Zealand one hundred-dollar note: Fourth series (1982–1990)

-In late 1981 the Reserve Bank switched to a different printer which meant that new printing plates had to be made.
+In late 1981, the Reserve Bank switched to a different printer which meant that new printing plates had to be made.
 The only changes with this series were minor drawing changes and an update to the portrait of Elizabeth II.
 A fifty-dollar note was also introduced in 1983 to fill an apparent gap between the twenty-dollar and one-hundred-dollar notes.

 Fifth series (1992–1999)

 New Zealand's banknotes were completely re-designed in the 1990s to introduce uniquely New Zealand designs.
-The new one-hundred-dollar note featured Ernest Rutherford on the front, with the Nobel Prize medal he won in 1908.
+The new one-hundred-dollar note featured Lord Rutherford of Nelson on the front, with the Nobel Prize medal he won in 1908.
 The Nobel Foundation gave permission for the image of the medal to be used.
 The medal is overlaid by a graph showing the results of Rutherford’s investigations into naturally occurring radioactivity.

 The back of the note features the mōhua which replaced the takahē on the earlier note, and the South Island lichen moth.
 The background is the Eglinton Valley, which is in Fiordland National Park in the South Island.
 Another feature was the tukutuku patterning on the front, called "whakaaro kotahi", taken from the Wharenui Kaakati at Whakatū Marae in Nelson.